Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Methodology

 During EDM sampling, we optionally apply a \emph{channel-wise anti-annealing} step, which rescales the reverse-time update separately for the atom-token, coordinate, and lattice channels.
 Intuitively, this acts as a channel-dependent time warp: if a particular channel denoises more slowly or dominates the remaining error, anti-annealing drives that channel more aggressively toward the denoised prediction while leaving the learned denoiser itself unchanged.
 This was particularly useful in our setting for improving geometric refinement at sampling time without modifying the training objective.
 Concretely, for each channel \(q\in\{H,F,\mathrm{lat}\}\), we replace the standard Heun-style EDM update by

 where \(\alpha_i^{(q)}\) is a channel-specific anti-annealing factor derived from an auxiliary Karras schedule, and \(\alpha_i^{(q)}=1\) recovers the standard EDM sampler.
-Full details are given in Appendix~\ref{apdx:anti_annealing}, and additional results ablating the effect of anti-annealing on DNG in Appendix \ref{apdx:add_results}.
+Full details are given in Appendix~\ref{apdx:anti_annealing}, with sensitivity studies for DNG and CSP in Appendices~\ref{apdx:dng_anti_annealing} and~\ref{apdx:csp_anti_annealing}.